SciAps/SciApsApi/README.md

 #### /api/v2/purge/start

-This endpoint is used to start argon purge.
-This is used either to flush the argon line at power on, or to empty a cartridge for safe removal.
+This endpoint is used to start argon purge, which can be used to flush the argon line or to empty a cartridge for safe removal.
 Example usage: